pat-s/Website/content/files/r_server_user_guide.md

 # 8. Appendix: Admin notes (German)

-## 8.1 Installed R versions
+## 8.1 Installed R versions & installing new R versions

 For reproducibility of projects it is important to have multiple R versions installed.
 New projects will always use the most recent version.
-However, RStudio-Server projects will always work with the version they have beenn initialized with.
+However, RStudio-Server projects will always work with the version they have been initialized with.

 The following script is used to install the respective version into `/opt/R/`.
 The reason for this directory is that it is automatically picked up by RStudio-Server and then selectable in the dropdown.